zlqzcc/OrientationBias/README.md

 `main.m` Run fit on combined subject and plot the results.
 `mainBootstrap.m` Run bootstrap fit on combined subject.
 `mainSubjects.m` Run fit on individual subjects separately and plot the results.
-`plotSubjectFit.m` (Load in best fit parameter first) Generate the result figure for each subject (with scatter plot of raw data).
+`plotSubjectFit.m` (Load in best fit parameter) Generate the result figure for each subject (with scatter plot of raw data).

 ## Functions
 `dataLlhd.m` Data likelihood (for method of adjustment)